-As an entrepreneur, Mimi is the Group CEO and Co-Founder of a pan-African public relations and communications agency headquartered in Johannesburg, South Africa, with offices in Rwanda, Zimbabwe, Ethiopia; and Côte D’Ivoire.
-One of her most satisfying accomplishments is the part she played in raising $51 US million for the African Union Ebola campaign by developing a strategic public relations strategy.
+As an entrepreneur, Mimi is the Group CEO and Co-Founder of a pan-African public relations and communications agency headquartered in Johannesburg, South Africa, with offices in Kigali, Rwanda; Harare, Zimbabwe; Addis Ababa, Ethiopia; and Abidjan, Côte D’Ivoire.
+Their clients include MTN, Barloworld, the IFC/World Bank, the African Union, Accenture, AFIG Funds, Nesta, and the Dalberg Group.
+One of her most satisfying accomplishments is the part she played in raising $51 million for the African Union Ebola campaign by developing a strategic public relations strategy.

 Mimi is the recipient of the One World Media Award for Rien Que La Vérité (‘Nothing but the Truth), a television programme advocating the prevention of HIV/AIDS and an end to violence against women in the DRC.
 She is the Rebranding Africa Champion for Africa 2.0 and she was a finalist for the International African Woman of the Year Award at the Women4Africa Awards 2016.

 Mimi is a World Congress of Science and Factual Producers (Washington, DC) 2012 Bursary Recipient, and she was featured in 2018 as a Forbes Afrique Top 40 Under 40 leader in the communications industry.
 She is also an Archbishop Tutu Leadership Program Fellow.

 Mimi’s book, Talking to Africa: Considering Culture in Communications for a Complex Continent, was released in 2017.
 She is a graduate of New York University.